laszewsk/mlcommons/benchmarks/cloudmask/experiments/rivanna/README.md

 cloudmesh-installer get sbatch
 cms help
 ```

+In either case your command promt will have the prefix `(ENV3)`.

+Note that we use two different python environment.
+One for running sbatch, the other in whcih we run tensorflow, which will be
+setup automatically in a later step.

 ## 2. Generating experiment configurations

 Choose a PROJECT_DIR where you like to install the code.
 Rivanna offers some temporary